microsoft/LightGBM/R-package/README.md

 The `build_r.R` script builds the package in a temporary directory called `lightgbm_r`.
 It will destroy and recreate that directory each time you run the script.

-Note: for the build with Visual Studio/MSBuild in Windows, you should use the Windows CMD or Powershell.
+Note: for the build with Visual Studio/VS Build Tools in Windows, you should use the Windows CMD or Powershell.

 Windows users may need to run with administrator rights (either R or the command prompt, depending on the way you are installing this package).
 Linux users might require the appropriate user write permissions for packages.